Love Abington - Coronavirus in Abington - latest news

 - Plumbs Dairy delivers milk in traditional glass or plastic bottles - and also other items such as bakery and fruit juice

-- The Three Tuns can deliver Thai food (and beer / wine) to people who are self-isolating
+- *UPDATED* The Three Tuns can deliver Thai food (and beer / wine) to people who are self-isolating.
+It has opened the 'Hatch' for off-sales and has re-opened the restaurant with new arrangements from 4 July.
+Booking is strongly recommended for food!

 - Local grower Adrian Izzard advises that Wild Country Organics now have online ordering for bags of their organic vegetables for delivery on Thursdays to the Cambridge area.